 How to make dairy free pumpkin pie:

-Start the dairy free pumpkin pie filling by whisking together the pumpkin, coconut milk, maple syrup, vanilla extract, pumpkin pie spice and salt.
+Make the filling: Whisk together the pumpkin, coconut milk, maple syrup, vanilla extract, pumpkin pie spice and salt.
 Whisk in the eggs and egg yolk then pour into the partially baked pie crust.
 Cover the crust with foil to avoid burning and bake for 55-65 minutes.

 How do you know when pumpkin pie is ready?